utiasASRL/vtr3/README.md

 # Visual Teach &amp; Repeat 3 (VT&amp;R3)

 ## Update (2022-02-24)
-For code related to "**Should Radar Replace Lidar in All-Weather Mapping and Localization?**" (Keenan Burnett, Yuchen Wu, David J. Yoon, Angela P. Schoellig, Timothy D. Barfoot), please see the `radar_lidar_dev` branch.
+For code related to [Should Radar Replace Lidar in All-Weather Mapping and Localization](https://arxiv.org/abs/2203.10174) (Keenan Burnett, Yuchen Wu, David J. Yoon, Angela P. Schoellig, Timothy D. Barfoot, 2022), please see the `radar_lidar_dev` branch.
 Code related to lidar teach and repeat is located under `main/src/vtr_lidar` and code related to radar teach and repeat is located under `main/src/vtr_radar`.
 We are working on merging this code into the `main` branch.

 ## What is VT&amp;R3?